GriffinMichalak/NUCarpool/README.md

 1. Start the local server: `node index.js` or `npm start`
 2. Access the application in your browser at `http://localhost:3000`

-### Design Decisions
-I made several design decisions while creating this, some of which were very inspired by Java and OOD, others from my own work.

-- **Encapsulation**: I thought it was a good idea to keep variables private whenever possible and limit user access to variables in the future.
-Besides your specific requests to limit the `users` Array access, I made the following design decisions:
-  - Making all variables private in the `User`, `Position`, `Disruption`, and `Time` classes and creating `get` methods.
-I recognize the fact that I created `set` methods in some of my classes, and I don't like that my code ended up turning out that way.
-My rationale for that choice was that at the moment, I don't see a way for the user of the app to directly access User data, so hopefully that potential security issue is taken care of while making a UI in the future.
-- **Helper methods**: I tried to make my code as readable as possible, and I did so using helper methods.
-I also used a slightly unconventional approach with methods such as `isNotAnInteger()` and others.
-- **Readability**: More on making my code look nice, I also cared about the output.
-Instead of using the JSON-like output, I decided to make my own `toString()` method to make the output look easier to read, including formatting times in the "HH:MM" format.
-- **Running and Testing**: I conducted all of my tests in Postman because I liked the UI best and it was easy to use, but I'm sure other API Platforms work just fine.
-- **Other**
-  - I didn't quite know how to make an "enum" since JavaScript doesn't support that datatype, so I sort of created my own, which you can see in the code.

 ## API Endpoints